 Online Masters of Accountancy (MAcc) Degree

-If you’re contemplating a PwC career, an online MAcc degree could put you in a very competitive position.
+If you’re contemplating any PwC careers, an online MAcc degree could put you in a very competitive position.
 And if you don’t already have an undergraduate degree in accounting, it might be a necessity.

 With a Masters of Accountancy degree, you will become highly proficient in accounting and auditing techniques, as well as financial statement analysis.
 In other words, an online MAcc degree could put you on a management track within the realm of accounting and possibly PwC.